Chapter 18.185

 18.185.010 Purpose.

 A. The purpose of this chapter is to facilitate and encourage the development of housing affordable to a broad range of households with varying income levels within the city.
-It is intended to implement the city’s general plan housing element policies and programs pertaining to the need for housing affordable to persons of very low, low and moderate income.
-In addition, this chapter is intended to ensure that at least a minimum percentage of units affordable to very low, low, and/or moderate income individuals is included within new residential developments and that appropriate incentives are established to encourage the inclusion of affordable units beyond the stated minimum.
-This chapter is further intended to allow for density bonuses and related incentives consistent with state density bonus law.
+It is intended to implement the city’s general plan housing element policies and programs pertaining to providing housing to all economic segments, with specific focus on addressing the need for housing affordable to very low-, low-, and moderate-income households.
+In addition, this chapter is intended to ensure that at least a minimum percentage of units affordable to very low-, low-, and/or moderate-income households is included within new residential developments and that appropriate incentives are established to encourage the inclusion of affordable units beyond the stated minimum.
+This chapter is further intended to allow for density bonuses and related incentives consistent with state Density Bonus Law.

 18.185.020 Applicability.

-A. The provisions of this chapter apply to all development containing five or more residential units.
+A. The provisions of this chapter apply to residential development projects.
 More specific applicability provisions are noted below:

-C. The standards in this chapter are supplemental to, and supersede when in conflict with, the standards in the applicable districts in Division II of this title (Zoning DistrictsUses and Standards) and in other divisions of the development code, except that the provisions of Chapter 18.530 CDC (Nonconforming Uses, Structures, and Parcels) and Chapter 18.535 CDC (Nonconforming Physical Improvements/Property Upgrades) shall apply in all cases.
+C. The standards in this chapter are supplemental to, and supersede when in conflict with, the standards in the applicable districts in Division II of this title (Zoning DistrictsUses and Standards) and in other divisions of the development code, except that the provisions of Chapter 18.530 CDC (Nonconforming Uses, Structures, and Parcels) and Chapter 18.535 (Nonconforming Physical Improvements/Property Upgrades) shall apply in all cases.
 [Ord.
+24-1 § 7 (Exh.
+B); Ord.
 12-4.
 DC 2012 § 122-577].

 18.185.030 Review authority.

-A. The community and economic development department shall be the review authority for new affordable housing developments.
-All applications for density bonuses, concessions, incentives, and waivers shall be reviewed by the community and economic development director.
+A. The community development department shall be the review authority for residential development projects containing affordable housing units.
+All applications for density bonuses, concessions, incentives, and waivers shall be reviewed by the community development director.

-B. Design and site development review, as described in Chapter 18.415 CDC, is required for all new affordable housing developments in all districts.
+B. Design and site review, as described in Chapter 18.415 CDC, is required, unless exempted under CDC 18.415.030, for all new affordable housing developments in all districts.
 This includes projects in which only a portion of the units are designated as affordable as well as those that are 100 percent affordable.

 C. Projects containing affordable housing units are subject to all permit requirements and permitting procedures established by Division VII of this title (Permits and Permit Procedures).
 All predevelopment and public notice provisions established by that division shall apply.

-D. The review authority for density bonuses and for the modifications to development standards identified in CDC 18.185.060 shall be the city of Concord community and economic development department.
-Staff may deny a density bonus by making certain findings as described in CDC 18.185.050(I)(2).
+D. The review authority for density bonuses and for the modifications to development standards identified in CDC 18.185.060 shall be the community development department.
+The review authority may deny a density bonus by making those findings required by state Density Bonus Law.
 Such denials are appealable to the city council.
 As indicated by Division VII of this title (Permits and Permit Procedures), planning commission and/or city council approval shall only be required where a use permit or major subdivision approval is required, where a decision is being appealed, or where actions related to financial incentives or agreements are included.
 [Ord.
+24-1 § 7 (Exh.
+B); Ord.
 12-4.
 DC 2012 § 122-578].

 18.185.040 Inclusionary housing requirements.

 A. Applicability.
-The following requirements shall apply to all residential projects of five or more units.
-No application for a general plan amendment, rezoning, tentative subdivision map, parcel map, use permit, design and site development review, hillside development plan, or building permit for a residential project shall be approved, nor shall any such residential project be constructed or occupied, without compliance with this chapter, except as noted in subsection (B) of this section (Exemptions).
+The following requirements shall apply to all residential development projects of five or more units.
+No application for a general plan amendment, rezoning, tentative subdivision map, parcel map, use permit, design and site review, hillside development use permit, planned development use permit, or building permit for a new residential development project shall be approved, nor shall any such new residential development project be constructed or occupied, without compliance with this chapter, except as noted in subsection (B) of this section (Exemptions).

-1. All residential ownership projects shall either include the minimum number of inclusionary units required under subsection (C) of this section (Required Number of Inclusionary Units), or if eligible, pay the in-lieu fee determined pursuant to subsection (D) of this section (In-Lieu Fees).
+1. All residential ownership projects, including condominiums, and rental projects shall either include the minimum number of inclusionary units required under subsection (C) of this section (Required Number of Inclusionary Units), or provide an alternative means of compliance pursuant to subsection (D) of this section (Alternative Means of Compliance).

 B. Exemptions.
 This chapter shall not apply to the following: